 Southern California Edison: Website Redesign

 The Southern California Edison Website Redesign project is on-going and stems from an overwhelming amount of calls to their help center as well as a brand refresh.
-The goal is to reduce the help calls by 370,000/yearly, design uniform experiences, and update site’s overall image.
+The goal is to reduce the help calls by 370,000 yearly, design uniform experiences, and update site’s overall image.

 I am working within a team of 9 with 5 other designers in order to redesign the Southern California Edison website for both residential and commercial use.
 My specific tasks are as follows:

-Design a Registration flow for all SCE users: Map out user journeys.
+- Design a Registration flow for all SCE users: Map out user journeys.
 Create high-fidelity prototypes and collaborate with developers to implement the experience for both desktop and mobile environments.

-Develop reusable UX components with user flows and wireframes: Collaborate with other UX Designers to ensure consistency of design and experiences.
+- Develop reusable UX components with user flows and wireframes: Collaborate with other UX Designers to ensure consistency of design and experiences.

-Conduct UAT on all developed components: Review live builds against wireframes and design specs to identify defects or usability concerns.
+- Conduct UAT on all developed components: Conduct UAT on all developed components: Review live builds against wireframes and design specs to identify defects or usability concerns.
 Document findings and coordinate with dev team to resolve issues.

-Lead UAT and PIV testing for Multi-Factor Authentication (MFA): Collaborate with QA and development teams to plan and execute User Acceptance Testing (UAT) and Product Improvement Validation (PIV) sessions.
+- Lead UAT and PIV testing for Multi-Factor Authentication (MFA): Collaborate with QA and development teams to plan and execute User Acceptance Testing (UAT) and Product Improvement Validation (PIV) sessions.
 Ensure the MFA experience is free of defects.

-Organize and categorize FAQs: Create a structured and searchable FAQ experience by topic, reduce all duplicated questions, and create a usable SVG file to pull from.
+- Organize and categorize FAQs: Create a structured and searchable FAQ experience by topic, reduce all duplicated questions, and create a usable SVG file to pull from.